zizther/Jam/readme.md

 	npm update

 ## Using Gulp
-There are 3 tasks available:
+There are 2 tasks available:

 	gulp

 This will perform the watch function to compile the CSS and run other functions

 	gulp build

-This will compile and optimise the CSS, optimise images and handle any JS stuff.
-This should not be run manually.
-It is designed to only be used when merging with specific branches

-	gulp info

-This will display all tasks available to you.

 ## Gulp notifications
 Automatic desktop notifications for gulp messages, errors and warnings using Growl for OS X or Windows, Mountain Lion and Mavericks Notification Center, and Notify-Send.